AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 ### Boxes

 We ordered the triple level garden.
-According to the specifications, that means it's 66 inches tall and weights 106 pounds.
+According to the specifications, that means it's 66 inches tall and weighs 106 pounds.
 It showed up in three boxes.

 ![Garden Boxes][gardenboxes]